norbert-neumann/astrohub/README.md

 - **Parameters**:
   - `userId` (ID of the user)
 - **Request Body**:
-  - `spotId`: ID of the favourite spot to remove
+  - `spotId`: ID of the spot to remove from favourites
-- **Description**: Removes a favourite spot from the user's list of favourite spots.
+- **Description**: Removes a spot from the user's list of favourite spots.

 ### Remove Friend Request